nestordemeure/shaman/shaman/readme.md

 ## What is Shaman ?

-Shaman is a header-only library that can be used to evaluate the numerical accuracy of an application but also to locate and reduce numerical unstabilities.
+Shaman is a library that can be used to evaluate the numerical accuracy of an application but also to locate and reduce numerical unstabilities.

 ## How to use Shaman ?